EPCCed/eidf-docs/docs/services/confidentialdataworkspace/docs.md

 Users will then be able to log in using the VDI as described in the [VDI documentation](../../access/virtualmachines-vdi.md).

 !!!
 Warning
-    Access to the Secure Virtual Desktop VMs is only possible through the VDI or the project router.
+    Access to the Confidential Data Workspace VMs is only possible through the VDI or the project router.
     You cannot directly SSH onto the VMs, and you cannot access the VMs through the router until you have access to the router itself.
-Please see the documentation section on [SSH Access to the Secure Virtual Desktop Router](./router-docs.md#ssh-access-to-the-secure-virtual-desktop-router) for more information on how to access the router and then the VMs via SSH.
+Please see the documentation section on [SSH Access to the Confidential Data Workspace Router](./router-docs.md#ssh-access-to-the-confidential-data-workspace-router) for more information on how to access the router and then the VMs via SSH.

 ## Updating an Existing Machine